mongodb/motor/doc/tutorial-tornado.rst

 ----------------
 Motor, like PyMongo, represents data with a 4-level object hierarchy:

-* `MotorClient` / `MotorReplicaSetClient`:
-  represents a mongod process, or a cluster of them.
+* `MotorClient` represents a mongod process, or a cluster of them.
 You explicitly create one of these client objects, connect it to a running mongod or mongods, and use it for the lifetime of your application.
 * `MotorDatabase`: Each mongod has a set of databases (distinct sets of data files on disk).
 You can get a reference to a database from a client.